-Liechtenstein Palace – Martinů Hall, Malostranské náměstí 13, Prague 1 – Concert hall in a historic palace in the Lesser Quarter.
+Liechtenstein Palace – Martinů Hall, Malostranské náměstí 13, Prague 1 – Concert hall in a historical palace in the Lesser Quarter.

 Clam-Gallas Palace, Husova 20, Prague 1

 Christian Filip Clam-Gallas (1748-1805) started a famous musical tradition when he invited Mozart and his wife Konstanz to the palace in 1787.
-Mozart is said to have played the piano in the palace, as did Ludwig van Beethoven a few years later in 1798 when he met his platonic love Josefi na Clary-Aldringen.
+Mozart has played the piano in the palace, as did Ludwig van Beethoven a few years later in 1798 when he met his platonic love Josefina Clary-Aldringen.

 U Zlatého jednorožce (Inn at the Golden Unicorn), Lázeňská 11, Prague 1

-In 1796, Ludwig van Beethoven stayed in this Baroque hotel, a Prague favorite during the 18th century.
+In 1796, Ludwig van Beethoven stayed in this Baroque hotel, a Prague favourite during the 18th century.

 Dům U Tří zlatých lvů (House at the Three Golden Lions), Uhelný trh 1, Prague 1

-Mozart stayed in this house during his second visit to Prague in 1787 in order to compose the opera Don Giovanni, whose premier was to be held in the nearby Estates (Nostic) Theater.
-He reportedly worked with librettist Lorenzo da Ponte, who lived across the street, through an open window.
+Mozart stayed in this house during his second visit to Prague in 1787 to compose the opera Don Giovanni, whose premier was to be held in the nearby Estates (Nostic) Theater.
+He reportedly worked with librettist Lorenzo da Ponte, who lived across the street through an open window.
 (B3)